Secure Your Users' Identity

 Let’s try it out.

-- DESKTOP: Log out of Sia’s account and then log in as Sia again.
+- DESKTOP: Log out of Sia’s user and then log in as Sia again.

 Any time Sia tries to log in from a different location, she can add the location to the Salesforce Authenticator list of trusted locations.
 To view the list and other account details, Sia selects the information icon which opens the accounts details page.